eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/prototyping/service_integration.md

 ### Create your own services

-If you want to create your own service the [KUKSA.val Services repository](https://github.com/eclipse/kuksa.val.services/) contains examples illustrating how such kind of vehicle services can be built.
-You need to write an application that talks to _KUKSA.val_ listening to changes of a _target value_ of some VSS data point and then do whatever you want.
-You can achieve this by using the _KUKSA.val_ [gRPC API](https://github.com/eclipse/kuksa.val/tree/master/proto/kuksa/val/v1) with any programming language of your choice (learn more about [gRPC](https://grpc.io)).
+If you want to create your own service the [KUKSA.VAL Services repository](https://github.com/eclipse/kuksa.val.services/) contains examples illustrating how such kind of vehicle services can be built.
+You need to write an application that talks to _KUKSA.VAL_ listening to changes of a _target value_ of some VSS data point and then do whatever you want.
+You can achieve this by using the _KUKSA.VAL_ [gRPC API](https://github.com/eclipse/kuksa.val/tree/master/proto/kuksa/val/v1) with any programming language of your choice (learn more about [gRPC](https://grpc.io)).